Sunday, October 31, 2010

 Reading Composition No. 4

 and balance in the Windsor chairs were introduced and copied.
-Obviously not all artifacts are going to identical; they each portray their own style touching on naturalistic, minimalistic, and intricate characteristics, but there is always
+Obviously not all artifacts are going to identical; they each portray their own style touching on naturalistic, minimalistic, and intricate characteristics, but there is always some characteristic that is carried on in all of them.

 “The purest architecture, that most suited to fundamental human needs and basic human society was what had appeared at the dawn of civilization,” (Roth pg.443).
 I believe this refers to the beginning of architecture when the needs of human beings was the sole purpose of all buildings. delight, balance, harmony, scale, symbol, were never taken into consideration.
 The 18th century begins to incorporate these elements into their civilization, which then also effected the architecture.
 The Nathaniel Russel house exterior was created with the idea of great summery and balance in mind.
 The windows on the second and third floors were evenly spaced beside and on top of each other.
 It is very naturalistic, but delightful at the same time.
 The interiors begin to introduce surface decorations.